MPHIL

 SOUTH ASIAN MATERIAL CULTURE

-The course provide a critical and deeper understanding of material culture and its narrative in South Asia.
-The students explore the complexities and dilemmas of materiality for a newer understanding of ‘material as culture’ or the culture of the material.
-Personal collections, archives, language (text) and places will be introspected as case studies.
+The course provides a critical understanding of material culture in South Asia.
+The students will explore the complexities and dilemmas of materiality inrelation to new understandings of material as culture.
+Personal collections, archives, language (text) and places will be explored as case studies.
 Various art forms and sites will be examined in light of their cultural, political and socioeconomic context, as well as stylistic development and the emergence of new ideas.

 SOUTH ASIAN VISUAL CULTURE

 The course provides a critical insight to South Asian visual culture.
-The course acts as a comprehensive guide for the students of the South Asian visual culture during and after colonization.
-All art form sites will be examined the light of their cultural, political and socioeconomic context, as well as stylistic developments and emergence of new ideas.
+The course acts as a comprehensive guide for the students of visual culture in South Asia as a colonal and post colonal region.
+Various sites will be examined in light of their cultural, political and socio-economic context, as well as stylistic developments and emergence of new ideas.

 RESEARCH METHODOLOGY AND WRITING

-The course intends to provide students with tools and techniques to carry out a variety of data collection, analyses and interpretation when developing a Social Sciences/Humanities research project.
+The course intends to provide students with tools and techniques to carry out a variety of data collection, analyses and interpretation that be employed in the field of Social Sciences/Humanities.
+This will help students to work through the development of their own research.

 ACADEMIC WRITING & PROFESSIONAL COMMUNICATION